jhap1982/giveituruguay/2013/2013-01-18 - Showground (Big Day Out Festival), Sydney, Australia/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Scar Tissue
+3. Scar Tissue
-Snow ((Hey Oh))
+4. Snow ((Hey Oh))
-Factory of Faith
+5. Factory of Faith
-Can't Stop
+6. Can't Stop
-What in the World
+7. What in the World
-Throw Away Your Television
+8. Throw Away Your Television
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Love of Your Life tease
+10. Love of Your Life tease
-Under the Bridge
+11. Under the Bridge
-Look Around
+12. Look Around
-Californication
+13. Californication
-By the Way
+14. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+15. Jam
-The Ocean tease
+16. The Ocean tease
-Higher Ground
+17. Higher Ground
-Soul to Squeeze
+18. Soul to Squeeze
-Give It Away
+19. Give It Away
-Outro Jam
+20. Outro Jam

 ## Notes